naizih/console_management/README.md

 this is a consoel management project.

-In this section i am creating login systeme for user to login.
+in this version we have modifed our application to have role and permission accessibility.